 The impact of RFID on ER-GSM with mitigation techniques

 From the previous section it follows that RFID needs to avoid any co-channel interference in the ER-GSM band 918-921 MHz.
-Proposals for the avoidance procedure are provided in ETSI TS 102 902 V1.1.1 (2011-02) (Note:[JF] An updated version of this TS will be presented to ERM for adoption in November 2012.
-This document is being revised) and the results of a demonstration of principal of the mitigation technique are described in ETSI TS 102 903 V1.1.1 (2011-08).
+Proposals for the avoidance procedure are provided in an updated version of ETSI TS 102 902 V1.2.2, which was adopted by ETSI TC ERM for publication in November 2012.
+Additionally the results of a demonstration of principal of the mitigation technique are described in ETSI TS 102 903 V1.1.1 (2011-08).
 The latter document also describes the various compliance tests necessary to verify proper operation of the proposed mitigation technique for inclusion in an ETSI standard.

+Subsequently the effectiveness of the avoidance procedure was investigated in a series of tests using modified interrogators (demonstrators) that incorporated the proposed mitigation technique.
+Preliminary tests were performed at a test house in Kolleda that was equipped with GSM-R mobile radios and base stations.
+The demonstrators were subjected to a series of scenarios as defined in a test plan that were designed to show whether the mitigation technique performed as intended.
+The results from the tests verified that the technique behaved correctly.

+The preliminary tests were followed by a trial at Wiesbaden Hauptbahnhof where GSM-R is in continuous use.
+Two demonstrators were set up close to platforms where there was frequent movement of trains.
+The demonstrators were again subjected to a set of scenarios similar to those at Kolleda.
+The outcome of the tests was satisfactory and demonstrated that the mitigation technique would allow RFID to share the spectrum with ER-GSM without causing unacceptable levels of interference.
+Full details of the preliminary tests and the trail are available in TR 101 602.

 The ideas from TS 102 902: In the short term regulatory methods may be used in order to allow operators of RFID systems a simple way to occupy the new band (915 MHz to 921 MHz).
 In particular the band 915 MHz to 918 MHz will be of special interest since use of the two RFID high power channels may give interference free operation with ER-GSM.
 In the medium term active mitigation techniques should be implemented in RFID systems.
 This will permit more flexible deployment across the entire new band without adding interference risks to potential victim systems sharing the band.